Thomas F. O'Mara was first elected to the New York State Senate on November 2, 2010.

 [In the above photo, Senator O’Mara takes his Oath of Office in the historic Senate chamber on Tuesday, January 5, 2011.
 The senator’s wife, Marilyn, holds the Bible and they're joined by their three children (from front to back), Catherine, Thomas, and Caroline.
-The oath was administered by New York State Chief Judge Jonathan Lippman.
-Watch the video.]
+The oath was administered by New York State Chief Judge Jonathan Lippman.]

-At the beginning of the 2013 legislative session, Senator O'Mara was reappointed chairman of the Senate Standing Committee on Elections and, for the first time, as a member of the powerful Senate Finance Committee, one of the Legislature's two key fiscal committees which oversee the development of the annual state budget and most of New York's other economic and fiscal policies.
-In addition to his chairmanship and new position on the Fnance Committee, Senator O'Mara was appointed to serve as a member on the following nine Senate committees: Agriculture; Banks; Codes; Energy and Telecommunications; Environmental Conservation; Insurance; Investigations and Operations; Judiciary; and Transportation.
-He has also been named as one of five state senators serving on the joint, bipartisan Legislative Commission on the Development of Rural Resources.
+At the beginning of the 2015 legislative session, Senator O'Mara was appointed chairman of the Senate Standing Committee on Environmental Conservation.
+In addition to his chairmanship, the senator also serves as a member on the following nine Senate committees: Agriculture; Banks; Codes; Energy and Telecommunications; Finance; Insurance; Investigations and Government Operations; Judiciary; and Transportation.
+He also serves as one of five state senators serving on the joint, bipartisan Legislative Commission on the Development of Rural Resources, and as a member of the following Senate Task Forces: Heroin and Opioid Addiction; Lyme and Tick-borne Diseases; and Workforce Development.

 A former Chemung County District Attorney, Senator O’Mara has also served as Chemung County Attorney and as an Assistant District Attorney in both Manhattan and Chemung County.
 He holds a Juris Doctorate from the Syracuse University College of Law and a B.A. from the Catholic University of America, and is presently a member of the Davidson & O’Mara law firm in Elmira.